MartinHepperle/Microsoft-Basic-MBASIC-GWBASIC/Assembler/readme.md

 * BITS ... - a whole bunch of functions combined into a larger module, demonstrating two methods of loading the binary.
 * CHKSUM ...
 CHKSUM(S$,C%), CRC16(S$,C%) - calculate the checksum or the CRC-16 over the characters in a string.
 * DOSMEM ... - functions to allocate and deallocate memory outside of GWBASIC's memory segment and to copy data from one segment to another.
-* EMS ... - functions to allocate and deallocate memoryin Expanded memory and to copy data from one segment to another.
+* EMS ... - functions to allocate and deallocate memory in expanded memory and to copy data from one segment to another.
 * GETSEG(BCS%,BIP%,SCS%,SIP%) - return the CS segment and the IP of the BASIC interpreter and the called subroutine.
 * INT(INT%,AX%,BX%,CX%,DX%,DS%,ES%,SI%,DI%) - execute an interrupt with a given set of registers.
 * IROOT(I%,R%) - calculate the integer root of an integer.